-We are securing the `.agent` TLD so the agentic web stays open to everyone.
+We are building the community to win `.agent` so the agentic web stays open to everyone.

 Why